TMJ / TMD

 How is TMD diagnosed?

-Before an oral examination is started, your dental professional will ask you any questions about possible TMD/TMJ symptoms.
+Before an oral examination, your dental professional will ask you questions about possible TMD/TMJ symptoms.
 Please inform your dentist of any conditions to help the process be more thorough.
-A typical examination will check for mobility, and determine if there is any inflammation or tenderness.
-The dentist will also check for bite issues and the overall state of your teeth.
-There are some cases where a dentist may take x-rays of your mouth in order to get a better picture of your jawbone and even see the TMJ.
+A typical examination will check for mobility and determine if there is any inflammation or tenderness.
+The dentist will also check for bite issues and the overall condition of your teeth.
+There are some cases where a dentist may take X-rays of your mouth in order to get a better picture of your jawbone to check for TMJ.

 How can a dentist help me if I have TMD?

-Along with previously discussed treatments, your dentist may also recommend braces, implants or even having you fitted with bridges or crowns to help fix any bite that are further irritating your TMD.
-If the condition is caused by stress then you could be prescribed muscle relaxers to allow you to rest and no longer clench your jaw (thus causing TMD).
+Along with previously discussed treatments, your dentist may also recommend braces, implants or even fit you with bridges or crowns to help fix any bite issues that are irritating your TMD.
+If the condition is caused by stress then you could be prescribed muscle relaxers to allow you to rest and prevent you from clenching your jaw (which can cause TMD).

-Call 512-331-1477 or email us today to schedule your consultation with Dr. Justin D’Abadie or Dr. Jaya Hiremath, if you believe that you might suffer from TMD.
-Drs.
-D’Abadie and Hiremath have dealt with a variety of TMJ/TMD cases and can help you to alleviate the pain you are experiencing as a result of TMD.
+Call 512-331-1477 or email us today to schedule your consultation with one of our highly regarded dental professionals if you believe that you might suffer from TMD.
+Advanced Dental Care of Austin has dealt with a variety of TMJ/TMD cases and can help you to alleviate the pain you are experiencing as a result of TMD.

 Other General Dentistry services include: